Substance Abuse Resources in Northampton Drug Rehab, Alcohol Rehab & Detox

 The most flexible option for treatment is an outpatient program.
 Patients live at home so that they can continue with everyday commitments of family life and work or education.
 They attend therapy sessions at specified times for treatment and professional support on all or a few days a week.
 Their home environment must be stable, and they must have a supportive network of family and friends to help them on the road to recovery.
 Patients must strive to stay away from potentially harmful temptations that could adversely affect their recovery.
 Ideally, an outpatient drug rehab in Northampton, MA suits those with mild cases of substance misuse.

 Assess your situation carefully before making the important decision about which drug or alcohol rehab center in Northampton, MA to enter.
 Consider the substance you’re addicted to and the length of your addiction as well as your addiction history.
-Look into what your health insurance covers, and work out if you can get hold of any other financial help.
-You don’t need to make this tough decision alone.
-Many patients like the support given by a national network of treatment centers, such as The Recovery Village.
+Consider what your health insurance covers, and work out if you can get hold of any other financial help.
+You do not need to make this tough decision alone.
 Centers are staffed with experts who are ready to help, so speak to an addiction specialist to help you decide on the best recovery plan.
-Call us today.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.